-A red LED light lights up when the lantern is receiving solar lights.
-This option was my favorite because it allowed me to know if the product was getting enough exposure to solar light for charging.
+A red LED light lights up when the lantern is receiving solar power.
+This option was my favorite because it allowed me to know if the product was getting enough exposure to the sun for charging.

 While I am a fan of this solar product, there are a few downsides that should be addressed.